 “The Rock Factory: The Story About the Rock Cycle,” by Jacqui Bailey

 A great way to learn how Kiddie Academy incorporates STEM into our curriculum is by attending one of our STEM Adventures events in January or February.
-KA locations nationwide will be hosting these free and fun events in January and February.
+Kiddie Academies nationwide will be hosting these free and fun events in January and February.
 You can click here to find dates and times at a participating Academy near you.

 Thank you for reading along, as we work together in raising the next generation of amazing kids!

 We would love to send you our free monthly newsletter, Parenting Essentials!
 You’ll receive a newsletter by e-mail, full of parenting advice, ideas and information, as well as articles about emerging trends in educational child care.